Amejia481/Associate-Android-Developer-Certification/README.md

 All the info and material about the certification that I've collected so far.

 #### Checkboxes
 Feel free to make a fork and fill out the checkboxes as you go!

 A checkbox in the editor will look like "[ ]".
 You just need to put an x instead of a space to check it off, like "[x]"!

+Thanks to [Daita](https://github.com/vdaita) for this contribution.

 **Pull Requests are welcome!**

 ### Video Intro